-Such a Renaissance has been brought again to New Orleans as a collection of 50 or so phenomenal musicians have begun to feed off each other, combining into amorphous groups, and creating some of the best traditional jazz ever made. (see: Catching up with New Orleans, Part 1 & Catching up with New Orleans, Part 2)
+Such a renaissance has been brought again to New Orleans as a collection of 50 or so phenomenal musicians have begun to feed off each other, combining into amorphous groups, and creating some of the best traditional jazz ever made.
+This is part of our attempt to highlight several of them.
+(See: Catching up with New Orleans, Part 1 & Catching up with New Orleans, Part 2)

 No mention of the current New Orleans traditional jazz revival would be complete without Tuba Skinny, unofficially led by Shaye Cohn, a horn player of exquisite talent, known not for her flame but for the subtle brilliance of her playing.
 You will also find her on piano and occasionally fiddle.
 She is one of several core members who have traveled with the band from the streets of the French Quarter to stages around the world.